shivamkeshri07/Retails-Sales-Analysis-Dashboard/README.md

 ## 📊 Project Overview

 The **Retail Sales Analysis Dashboard** is an interactive Power BI project designed to analyze retail sales performance and profitability.

-The dashboard provides insights into **revenue, profit, transactions, customers, products, categories, departments, and regional performance**.
+The dashboard provides insights into **revenue, profit, transactions, customers, products, and regional performance**.

 ---